By Tiffany Porter

 - Take a nap.
 Taking a nap is especially useful for adults who often overwork as it helps to restore the powers needed for effective work.

 - Take breaks and stand up.
-Many companies equipped their offices with height-adjustable standing desks before quarantine, allowing their employees to alternate between sitting – standing positions.
+Many companies equipped their offices with height-adjustable standing desks (click here for sit stand desk) before quarantine, allowing their employees to alternate between sitting – standing positions.
 Prolonged sitting negatively affects health no matter whether you work or just enjoy a movie.
 The change from sitting to standing improves blood circulation, relieves stress, prevents weight gain, reduces the risk of heart disease and diabetes, etc.

 - Take a walk in the fresh air.
 A short stroll outside is a good way to stay on your own if you got tired of household noise.
 You can combine it with meditation.